Skip to main content

 });

-The first argument to the implementation function is reserved for the action context.
+The first argument to the handler function is reserved for the action context.

 Action context

-The action constructor enables interacting with the database, and other Convex features by passing an ActionCtx object to the implementation function as the first argument:
+The action constructor enables interacting with the database, and other Convex features by passing an ActionCtx object to the handler function as the first argument:

 import { action } from "./_generated/server";